collective/plone.jsonapi.routes/README.rst

 ------------

-This is an add-on package for plone.jsonapi.core_ which provides some basic URLs for Plone standard contents and more.
+This is an add-on package for plone.jsonapi.core_ which provides some basic URLs for Plone standard contents (and more).

 Motivation
 ----------

-The routes package is built on top of the plone.jsonapi.core_ package to allow Plone developers to build modern web UIs which communicate through a restful API with their Plone sites.
+The routes package is built on top of the plone.jsonapi.core_ package to allow Plone developers to build modern (JavaScript) web UIs which communicate through a RESTful_ API with their Plone site.

 Compatibility